Vincentdudu123/AskNuclear/reactorSeries/E1/manuscript/manuscript.md

 (convert from a graph to a animation?)

 Over the years the nuclear energy industries experience different situations in different countries.
-Like Germany, Swissland have decided to phase out nuclear energy while countries like China, south Korea, England are still involved in building new reactors.
+Like Germany, Swissland have decided to phase out nuclear power plants while countries like China, south Korea, England are still involved in building new reactors.

 ## Scene five
-What are nuclear reactors?
+What is a nuclear power plant?

 ## Scene six
 No doubt that a nuclear power plant is a sophisticated system.